 Obligations of Stepparents

-If the custodial parent remarries, the stepparent must report their income and assets too.
+If the custodial parent remarries, the stepparent must report their income and assets in the FAFSA, too.
 Even if the parent and new stepparent signed a prenuptial agreement that absolves the stepparent from financial responsibility for the child’s education, the stepparent’s financial information must be provided in order for the student to be considered for aid.
 The federal government considers the stepparent a source of support regardless of any private agreement to the contrary and the amount of aid available to the child is reduced accordingly.

 The primary consideration for determining which parent’s income is used to determine financial aid is the number of days the child lives with either parent in the year before filing the application.
 Therefore, thought should be given to that and steps taken to address it if the parties want to cooperate in maximizing aid.
 However, student financial aid is not the only consideration during a divorce and efforts taken to maximize aid must be balanced against other considerations, such as the appropriate payment of child support and which placement is in the best interests of the child, either of which or both may be more important than the issue of student financial aid.